-- Keyword Effectiveness: You can use A/B testing to assess the effectiveness of different keywords and keyword match types.
+- Keyword Effectiveness: You can use A/B testing to assess the effectiveness of different keywords and keyword match types in Google Ads.
 By experimenting with keyword variations, you can discover which ones drive the most relevant and valuable traffic to your website.

 - Landing Page Testing: A/B testing can be applied to landing pages to assess their design, layout, content, and overall user experience.
 Testing helps you identify landing page elements that contribute to higher conversion rates and lower bounce rates.

 - Continuous Improvement: A/B testing is an ongoing process that promotes continuous improvement.
 It allows you to refine your campaign over time, ensuring that it remains effective and aligned with your goals.

 As you may have seen, creating a successful Google Ads campaign is not an easy task.
 It encompasses many different components, and each one of them requires diligence and careful planning.
 Follow this guideline, take into account Google Ads best practices, try to complete as many of the ten steps and you should be already on the right way.

 Google Ads campaigns are not set-and-forget endeavors.
 Continuous monitoring is essential to assess how your campaign is performing against your goals.
 Regularly reviewing metrics like click-through rates, conversion rates, and return on ad spend allows you to make data-driven optimizations.

 Note: Failing to monitor and improve your Google Ads campaign can result in wasted ad spend, missed opportunities, and a decline in performance over time.

 💡 For more, read: common Google Ads mistakes.